Doctor Aunty: Deepak Budki

 Amarnath uncle."

-with each other that we did not notice when Aunty had come out from her clinic
+with each other that we did not notice when Aunty came out of her clinic

 and walked straight into the kitchen.
 She laid out the dining table with tea